Bayesian method for fitting the low-energy constants in chiral perturbation theory

-However, although the NLO fitting results of $a_0^{1/2}$ and $a_0^{3/2}$ in Ref. \cite{Yang:2020eif} are convergence, it assumes a geometric sequence model.
+However, although the NLO fitting results of $a_0^{1/2}$ and $a_0^{3/2}$ in Ref. \cite{Yang:2020eif} are converged, it assumes a geometric sequence model.
 Ref. \cite{Bijnens:2014lea} also exists this problem.
-Hence, $a_0^{1/2}$ and $a_0^{3/2}$ obtained by Model C are considered better.
-In other words, a better prior PDF can predict its theoretical value within a more reasonable range.
-In Table \ref{table25}, it can also be seen that for Model C, the comparison between the theoretical results with the experimental data is good.
-The theoretical errors are also comparable with the experimental errors.
+However, Model B introduces the priors and has a wider scope of application.
+A better prior can predict its theoretical value within a more reasonable range.
+In addition, the total contribution of $l_3^r$ is basically occupied by the NLO and its HO value tends towards 0.
+This is because the error of $l_3^r$ itself is very large, which is about 3.7 times its expected value.
+Therefore, the contribution of $l_3^r$ in the fit becomes very small, and the fitting expected value can be far away from the experimental expected value.
+Hence, adopting the experimental values of $l_3^r$ as a constraint to constrain LECs in Ref. \cite{Yang:2020eif} seems not particularly good.
+Model B adopts both the convergence assumption and the prior PDFs.
+It can handle most precise data, so most results also conform with the convergence assumption very well.
+Only a few results with poor convergence, because of the problem itself or the large experimental errors.